N08, EAST VILLAGE

 British construction company Mace used the concept of a six-storey ‘jump factory’, built around each tower to create an indoor construction site providing enclosed and safe working conditions and preventing delays due to inclement weather.

 Each floor was constructed in just one week with fast-track construction elements including pre-cast structure, prefabricated vertical and horizontal services, bathroom pods and cupboards.
 These were loaded into the rising ‘jump-factories’ from which they are then off-loaded and installed.

-Inhabit were the façade consultants as well as the façade access and maintenance consultants, from Royal Institute of British Architects (RIBA) Stage 3 through to handover.
+Inhabit was the façade consultant on the project as well as the façade access and maintenance consultant, from Royal Institute of British Architects (RIBA) Stage 3 through to handover.
 Inhabit had a significant involvement in the thermal engineering from early on, facilitating the use of double glazing as opposed to triple which contributed to a saving in construction costs.